 Option 1: MN decides the T310 and T312 triggers for SPCR autonomously (without any SN coordination) and configures it to the UE

 Option 2: SN provides MN with the currently configured values of T310/T312 for SCG e.g., during SN addition (S-NODE ADDITION REQUEST ACKNOWLEDGE).
 MN then decides the T310 and T312 triggers for SPCR and configures it to the UE

+Option 3: Source SN decides the T310 and T312 thresholds, forwards it to the MN over a transparent container, which then configures it to the UE.

 Case 2: MN-initiated classic PSCell change / MN-initiated CPC